Deploying ActiveMQ on Ubuntu 8.10

 sudo tar -xzvf apache-activemq-5.2.0-bin.tar.gz -C /usr/local/

-3. Configure the broker name in /usr/local/apache-activemq-5.2.0/conf/activemq.xml (replace all instances of "localhost" with the actual machine name)
+3. Configure the broker name in /usr/local/apache-activemq-5.2.0/conf/activemq.xml by replacing all instances of "localhost" with the actual machine name.

-5. Fire up a browser and browse to http://brokername:8161/admin.
+5. Fire up a browser and navigate to http://brokername:8161/admin.
 You should see the ActiveMQ admin console.

 Keeping ActiveMQ running

-Running ActiveMQ (or indeed any service you don't absolutely have to) as root is a Bad Idea.
-Create an activemq user and make the data directory be owned by them.
+Running ActiveMQ as root (or indeed any service you don't absolutely have to) is a Bad Idea.
+Create a dedicated activemq user and hand over ownership of the data directory.

 sudo adduser --system activemq